 Are notes included?

-Written feedback is not included on entries, but entrants may add general one-page notes as an optional service during registration for a reduced rate ($65 instead of our Workshop rate of $75).
-Feedback is kept separate from judging—meaning you'll have a different executive reviewing your contest entry, and the notes have no bearing on the judging process.
+Written feedback is not included on entries, but entrants may add general one-page notes as an optional service during registration for a reduced rate.
+For written feedback, keep in mind the development executive reviewing the script for notes is different than the exec reviewing the script for the contest, and the notes have no bearing on judging.
+Notes are emailed to the writer ASAP, but please allow for 6-8 weeks depending on volume.

 How should I format my entry?